Fight like a Woman: Domestic Violence and Female Judges in Brazil: Introduction

 We then investigate two possible drivers of this in-group bias: representational account and informational account \citep{boyd_untangling_2010}.
 The first argues that female judges act as representatives of their group and tend to protect it more intensely than male judges do.
-The second one argues that female judges process the information contained in domestic violence cases in a unique way.
-Our evidence suggests that both accounts drive the in-group bias in domestic violence cases in São Paulo, Brazil.
+The second one argues that female judges process the information contained in domestic violence cases in a unique way. { Our evidence indicates that the informational account is a driver of the in-group bias in domestic violence cases in São Paulo, Brazil, while it suggests that the representational account is a possible driver of our estimated gender conviction-rate gap.}

-To investigate if the salience of gender identity matters (representational account), we test (i) whether female judges are more likely to mention the relationship status between the victim and the defendant, and (ii) whether the gender difference in strictness is more pronounced in intimate partner violence cases.
-To do so, we explore each case’s full sentence and estimate whether female judges are more likely (i) to flag the case as associated with intimate partner violence and (ii) to convict a defendant for a domestic violence offense and simultaneously flag the case as intimate partner violence.
-We find that female judges are 21.9\% (12.41 p.p.) more likely than male judges to mention the relationship status between the victim and the defendant in their rulings.
-We also find that the gender conviction-rate gap is 33.9\% higher (8.95 p.p.) in cases in which a female judge may identify more strongly with the victim than a male judge and statistically null in cases that are not flagged as intimate partner violence offenses.
-These differences are associated with the representational account of the in-group bias because the incidence and tolerance of this type of offense are strongly associated with patriarchal gender norms involving partners \citep{heise_cross-national_2015,TurPrats2019,gonzalez_gender_2020,Perova2023}.
+To investigate if the salience of gender identity matters (representational account), we test (i) whether female judges are more likely to mention the relationship status between the victim and the defendant, and (ii) whether the gender difference in strictness is more pronounced in { cases flagged as intimate partner violence.}\footnote{{ Domestic violence cases includes not only intimate partner violence, but also violence against other relatives (e.g., kids, parents, or siblings) and household members.}} To do so, we explore each case’s full sentence and estimate whether female judges are more likely (i) to flag the case as associated with intimate partner violence and (ii) to convict a defendant for a domestic violence offense and simultaneously flag the case as intimate partner violence.
+We find that female judges are 22.1\% (12.51 p.p.) more likely than male judges to mention the relationship status between the victim and the defendant in their rulings.
+We also find that the gender conviction-rate gap is 34.1\% higher (9.00 p.p.) in cases in which a female judge may identify more strongly with the victim than a male judge and statistically null in cases that are not flagged as intimate partner violence offenses.
+These differences are { possibly} associated with the representational account of the in-group bias because the incidence and tolerance of this type of offense are strongly associated with patriarchal gender norms involving partners \citep{heise_cross-national_2015,gonzalez_gender_2020}.\footnote{ As an alternative explanation for these results, we note that intimate partner violence cases may involve more severe types of violence (e.g., repeated abuse) than other types of domestic violence and female judges might react more strongly than male judges to severe types of violence regardless of any gender identity issues.}

 To test for gender differences in the interpretation of the evidence provided in domestic violence cases (informational account), we compare the gender conviction rate between cases in which the defendant was caught by the police while committing the crime and cases without this objective piece of evidence.
 We find that male and female judges make similar decisions when analyzing cases in which defendants were caught in the act, but differ when deciding cases that rely on more subjective evidence.
 Hence, female judges process the information contained in domestic violence cases differently from their male peers, as suggested by the informational account of the in-group bias.